AndrewEastwood/angular-styleguide-es6/README.md

 ### Stubbing and Spying
 ###### [Style [Y193](#style-y193)]

-  - Use [Sinon](http://sinonjs.org/) for stubbing and spying.
+  - Use [Jasmine] for stubbing and spying.

-    *Why?*: Sinon works well with both Jasmine and Mocha and extends the stubbing and spying features they offer.

-    *Why?*: Sinon makes it easier to toggle between Jasmine and Mocha, if you want to try both.

-    *Why?*: Sinon has descriptive messages when tests fail the assertions.

 ### Headless Browser
 ###### [Style [Y194](#style-y194)]